The Hubble Constant from Blue Type Ia Supernovae: Introduction

 The parameter $R_{V}$ essentially characterizes the dust properties along the line of sight to a supernova.
-In the Milky Way and neighboring galaxies \citep{1989ApJ...345..245C, Schlafly12, Schlafly16, 1999PASP..111...63F, Calzetti94, 2024arXiv240714594Z} the value of $R_V$ ranges from around 2.5 to 6 for sight lines through the diffuse to dense ISM, with a mean of 3.1 and a fairly small scatter for the Milky Way.
-In cosmological analyses of SNe Ia, one typically finds values ranging from 1.5 to 3, with a large scatter and based on rather simplistic priors for SN~Ia intrinsic colors and reddening \citep{2011ApJ...731..120M, 2014ApJ...789...32B, Mandel17, 2022MNRAS.510.3939M, 2022MNRAS.517.2360T, 2021MNRAS.508.4310T, 2023MNRAS.518.1985M, 2023MNRAS.519.3046K, 2024arXiv240102945V, 2024arXiv240606215P, 2024MNRAS.531..953G}. \citet{2021MNRAS.508.4310T} found values between 2.6--2.7, which are independent of the host galaxy mass while other studies find a dependence on the mass of the host galaxies with larger mean $R_{V}$ values of $\sim$ 2.8 for lower mass galaxies and lower mean $R_{V}$ values of $\sim$ 1.5 for high mass galaxies \citep{2021ApJ...909...26B, 2023ApJ...945...84P}.
+In the Milky Way and neighboring galaxies \citep{1989ApJ...345..245C, Schlafly12, Schlafly16, 1999PASP..111...63F, Calzetti94, 2025Sci...387.1209Z} the value of $R_V$ ranges from around 2.5 to 6 for sight lines through the diffuse to dense interstellar medium (ISM), with a mean of 3.1 and a fairly small scatter for the Milky Way.
+In cosmological analyses of SNe Ia, one typically finds values ranging from 1.5 to 3, with a broad gaussian distribution \citep[e.g., mean $\sigma_{RV} > 1$,][]{2023ApJ...945...84P} and depending on the priors adopted for SN~Ia intrinsic colors and reddening \citep{2011ApJ...731..120M, 2014ApJ...789...32B, Mandel17, 2022MNRAS.510.3939M, 2022MNRAS.517.2360T, 2021MNRAS.508.4310T, 2023MNRAS.518.1985M, 2023MNRAS.519.3046K, 2024ApJ...975...86V, 2024arXiv240606215P, 2024MNRAS.531..953G}. \citet{2021MNRAS.508.4310T} found values between 2.6 and 2.7, which are independent of the host-galaxy mass while other studies find a dependence on the mass of the host galaxies with larger mean $R_{V}$ values of $\sim$ 2.8 for lower mass galaxies and lower mean $R_{V}$ values of $\sim$ 1.5 for high mass galaxies \citep{2021ApJ...909...26B, 2023ApJ...945...84P}.
 From the lightcurves of individual SNe Ia, extremely low $R_{V} = 1.5$--1.8 values have also been inferred for a handful of highly reddened SNe~Ia, typically assuming a symmetric Gaussian prior for the SN~Ia intrinsic color \citep{Elias-Rosa06, 2008MNRAS.384..107E, 2008ApJ...675..626W, Amanullah14}.